GardenGroupUO/NISP/Documentation/source/Installation.rst

 	conda install ase
 	conda install nisp

-The website for Organisms on ``conda`` can be found by clicking the button below
+The website for Organisms on ``conda`` can be found by clicking the button below:

 .. image:: https://img.shields.io/conda/v/gardengroupuo/nisp
    :target: https://anaconda.org/GardenGroupUO/nisp